Shac0x/Maximum-koreader/README.md

 - ℹ️ **About**: Displays information about the plugin and usage instructions.

 ## Limitations
-- ⚠️ Only supports CBZ, CBR, and PDF files.
+- ⚠️ Only supports CBZ, CBR and PDF files.
 - Requires a touch-enabled device.